SJ23 Tech Tip E02. (Updated 2021-08-10) Bob Schimmel & Randy Cook

 Rd - Shunt current sense + Rd To BB3.
 Measure positive load current in.

 NOTE - If you replace a defective meter from another manufacturer confirm that the pin assignment at the connectors are identical before you plug the cord into the new meter.
-Usually the function stays with the wire colour which might be in a different location.
-You might have to splice conductors to maintain logic.
+Usually the function stays with the wire colour which might be in a different position on the connector.
+You might have to move & splice wires to maintain function.

 SENSE LEAD WIRING - The panel meter sense leads are delicate and too short to reach the back panel.
 So I soldered them to an extension cable that has slightly larger gauge wire.
-(Don't be tempted to install a terminal strip next to the meter using mechanical connections.
-A panel meter measures very low voltage and any corrosion in a connection will create a false reading).
+(Don't install a terminal strip next to the meter using mechanical connections.
+A panel meter measures extremely low voltages (MV range) and any corrosion in a connection will create a false reading).
 The 2 extension cables are also secured to a stand off post to eliminate vibration fatigue at the meter connectors.

 See table above to translate the panel meter wire colours to my extension cable colours.
 For simplicity the meter schematics above don't show the extension cables.